Chrono-byte/Hammer/README.md

 `boiler` is the chat server implementing all server-side API and WS chat functionalities.

-`traincar` is the web-based client.
-Currently it is raw HTML and JavaScript, no fancy libraries.
+`traincar` is the JavaScript API wrapper.
+Currently [almost] raw JavaScript, no fancy libraries.

 ## Installation